Paul Dembinski

-Paul H. Dembinski (born May 16, 1955 in Krakow) is a Polish-Swiss economist.
+Paul H. Dembinski (born May 16, 1955 in Kraków) is a Polish-Swiss economist.

 Life

-Paul Dembinski studied economics and political science in Krakow, Geneva, Fribourg, Cameroon and at Oxford University's St. Anthony College.
+Paul Dembinski obtained a licence and a certificate of advanced study at the Geneva Graduate Institute of International Studies.
 Starting in 1979, he was a research assistant at the University of Geneva.
-That same year, he obtained a postgraduate diploma in international relations from the Graduate Institute of International Studies in Geneva.
 In 1982, he received his doctorate in economics from the University of Geneva.
 In 1990, he became an associate professor at the University of Fribourg where he holds the professorship for strategy and international competition.
 He also teaches at the Università Cattolica del Sacro Cuore in Milan.

 Dembinski is director of the Geneva-based "Observatoire de la finance" (Obsfin), founded in 1996, which is committed to business ethics.
 He is an expert for non-governmental organizations such as UNCTAD, OECD and ILO.
 Together with Alain Schoenenberger, he is the founder of the Institute for Socio-Economic Studies Eco'Diagnostic.

 He has published numerous papers on topics of economic and financial globalization.